 To get the look that I wanted I spent a lot of time looking at other perfect gardens and pick and choose elements I particularly liked.
 I took pictures and laid them all out on the table and paired ideas together that I felt were well suited.
 Extras I either put to the side to reconsider later or got rid of all together.
-Once I finalized the theme, I bought couple of banners and balloons from a party supplier to do the trick.
+Once I finalized the theme, I bought couple of banners and balloons to do the trick.
 Remember, I wanted something cohesive, not a mismatched yard that only caused me more stress so even if I loved a particular element if it didn’t fit in with the overall vision, I let it go.

 If you’re considering doing an update on your own yard there are a few things you may want to consider.